COVID 19 vaccinations and testing are back on schedule Friday after a weather delay

 12 p.m.

 Thursday's report from the NCDHHS included 2,004 newly-reported COVID-19 cases.
-995 people were hospitalized; 7 less people than yesterday.
+995 people were hospitalized; 7 fewer people than yesterday.

 The daily percent positive rate was 3.9%.